Constrained Decoding for Safe Robot Navigation Foundation Models: Specification-Guided Constrained Decoding

 Now, consider that the system is required to satisfy requirements encoded using an STL formula \( \varphi \) defined over the state variables of the system.
 Formally, the goal is to ensure that the resulting trajectory satisfies the specification $\varphi$:

-Most of the existing techniques for specification enforcement perform posthoc manipulation of proposed actions through filtering or rejecting action sequences that violate the specification $\varphi$.
-Although manipulation after sampling can ensure specification satisfaction, it can lead to distorting the model's learned distribution, producing low-likelihood output.
-This undermines the inductive biases learned during pretraining and leads to degenerate, brittle behaviors.
-A similar problem was highlighted when ensuring compliance with logical constraints for large language models (LLM) in \citet{NEURIPS2024_2bdc2267}.
+Most of the existing techniques for specification enforcement perform post-hoc manipulation of proposed actions (after sampling from the policy) by filtering or rejecting action sequences that violate the specification $\varphi$.
+Although manipulation after sampling can ensure specification satisfaction, it can favor safe but low-likelihood actions and unintentionally suppress feasible safe behaviors that the model would have selected if safety constraints had been considered pre-sampling.
+This undermines the inductive biases learned during pretraining and lead to degenerate and brittle behaviors.
+A similar problem was highlighted when ensuring compliance with logical constraints for large language models (LLM) in \citet{10.5555/3737916.3738690}.
 Additionally, these models decode actions sequentially, where each action \( a_t \) is conditioned on previously generated tokens \( a_{<t} \).
-Posthoc manipulation can disrupt this causal chain and lead to a mismatch between the model's internal hidden state and the executed sequence.
+Post hoc manipulation can disrupt this causal chain and lead to a mismatch between the model's internal hidden state and the executed sequence.
 Hence, we propose the following problem statement:

 \begin{quote} \emph{How can we enforce temporal logic constraints during action generation in robot foundation models such that the output sequence (1) satisfies an STL specification \( \varphi \), and (2) remains faithful to the model’s autoregressive distribution \( \pi(a_{1:T} \mid \mathcal{I}_{1:T}) \)?} \end{quote}